 - (i) Anticipated bypass.
 If the Permittee knows in advance of the need for a bypass, it shall submit prior notice, if possible at least ten days before the date of the bypass. - (ii) Unanticipated bypass.
 The Permittee shall submit notice of an unanticipated bypass as required in Standard Condition 12(e) of this Permit (24-hour notice). - (4) Prohibition of bypass.
-Bypass is prohibited, and the IEPA may take enforcement action against a Permittee for bypass, unless: - (i) Bypass was unavoidable to prevent loss of life, personal injury, or severe property damage; - (ii) There was no feasible alternatives to the bypass, such as the use of auxiliary treatment facilities, retention of untreated w(or maintenance during normal periods of equipment downtime.
-This condition is not satisfied if adequate back-up equipment solution have been installed in the exercise of reasonable engineering judgment to prevent a bypass which occurred during normal periods of equipment downtime or preventive maintenance; and
+Bypass is prohibited, and the IEPA may take enforcement action against a Permittee for bypass, unless: - (i) Bypass was unavoidable to prevent loss of life, personal injury, or severe property damage; - (ii) There was no feasible alternatives to the bypass, such as the use of auxiliary treatment facilities, retention of untreated wastes, or maintenance during normal periods of equipment downtime.
+This condition is not satisfied if adequate back-up equipment should have been installed in the exercise of reasonable engineering judgment to prevent a bypass which occurred during normal periods of equipment downtime or preventive maintenance; and - (iii) The Permittee submitted notices as required under Standard Condition 12(e) of this Permit. - Emergency Bypass when discharging, shall be monitored daily by representative sample for BOD5and Suspended Solids.
+The Permittee shall submit the monitoring results on discharge monitoring report forms using one such form for each month in which bypassing occurs.

-- (iii) The Permittee submitted notices as required under Standard Condition 12(e) of this Permit. - (5) Emergency Bypass when discharging, shall be monitored daily by grab sample for BOD5 and Suspended Solids.
-The Permittee shall submit the monitoring results on discharge monitoring report forms using one such form for each month in which bypassing occurs. - (6) The IEPA shall be provided written notification within 7 days should any of the discharge structures referenced above be removed from the system or any new overflow structures be added.
+(6) The IEPA shall be provided written notification within 7 days should any of the discharge structures referenced above be removed from the system or any new overflow structures be added.
 Written notification shall be submitted to the IEPA's Maywood Field Office.

-SPECIAL CONDITION 18.
+SPECIAL CONDITION 17.
 For Discharge No. 001, any use of chlorine to control slime growths, odors or as an operational control, etc. shall not exceed the limit of 0.05 mg/L (daily maximum) total residual chlorine in the effluent.
 Sampling is required on a daily grab basis during the chlorination process.
 Reporting shall be submitted on the (DMR's) on a monthly basis.

-SPECIAL CONDITION 19.
+SPECIAL CONDITION 18.
 The Permittee shall provide a dry-weather flow quantification on a mass basis of discharge for Discharge Number 001 for the parameters listed in Special Condition 7.C.1.
 This data shall be provided on an annual basis and submitted to the IEPA no later than June 30 of each year.

-SPECIAL CONDITION 20.
+SPECIAL CONDITION 19.
 This Permit contains provisions implementing the federal Combined Sewer Overflow (CSO) Control Policy (published in the Federal Register on April 19, 1994) and recognizes the Tunnel and Reservoir Plan (TARP), now under construction, as the long-term control plan for the Chicago metropolitan area.
-Over the term of this Permit, TARP shall be constructed according to the following schedule:
+Over the term of this Permit, the remaining portions of the TARP Phase I Calumet Tunnel System shall be constructed according to the following schedule:

+(1) Award Contract for Construction of Little Calumet Tunnels:

-(1) Stage 1 - McCook Reservoir: Award March 31, 2002
+Award March 31, 2002